What is the process I follow to buy a Nancy's Westies Puppy?

 AKC Registration

-- Our puppies are registered with the American Kennel Club (AKC).
+- Our puppies are registered with, and DNA tested by, the American Kennel Club (AKC).

 - Beware of other registration organizations.
 There are many other registration organizations, some of which are not reputable.